jankapunkt/latexcv/README.md

 :necktie: A collection of simple and easy to use, yet powerful LaTeX templates for CVs and resumes.
 All of them are self designed and self implemented and not copied from template collections.
 </p>
 <p>
-Now with support for Chinese, Japanese and Korean character encoding.
-Setup is only two lines of code!
-Read more <a href="docs/cjk/README.md">here</a>.
 </p>
 <br />